ColinKennedy/ways/docs/plugin_basics.rst

                 - darwin

 If "*" is a platform on a plugin, then it is automatically assumed that the plugin works on everything.
-Any plugin with no platforms defined is assumed to be "*".
+Any plugin with no platforms defined, like "implicit_star_platform" will get "*" by default.

-The defined platforms can be any string you'd like.
-As long as one of the plugin's platforms matches the user's platforms defined in WAYS_PLATFORMS, Ways will load the plugin.
+WAYS_PLATFORMS is the list of platforms that Ways knows about.
+It can be any string that you'd like, separated by your OS path separator (":" in Linux, ";" in Windows).
+If WAYS_PLATFORMS isn't defined, a default set of platforms if given instead.

 TODO : Write a very concise platform example